SixArm/unix-shell-script-kit/README.md

 ### IO Err

-IO Err: An error occurred while doing I/O on some file.
+An error occurred while doing I/O on some file.

 ```sh
 EXIT_IOERR=74